 You want to know your current stage because depending on where you are, certain real estate strategies will make more sense than others.
 I’ll explain some of those strategies in the next step.

 So, after thinking for a moment, decide which stage fits you best.
 Don’t worry, it doesn’t have to be perfect.
 Then let’s move to Step #2.

 Step #2 – Choose a Specific Real Estate Investing Strategy

 At this stage, you could create a 30-page business plan that even an MBA would be proud of.
 But remember, the goal is just to get started.
 So, let’s begin with something quicker.
 You can create a big, detailed plan later if you want.

 For now, just choose ONE real estate strategy that will help you move from your current financial stage to the next stage (remember Step #1).

 Starting with one specific strategy doesn’t mean you won’t have detours or even a complete change of direction later.
 Life happens, and you have to be flexible.
 But starting with just one will help you focus.
 And this will give you the confidence to get started.

-Here is a menu of suggested real estate strategies that you can choose from depending upon your wealth stage:
+I wrote an article with the 15 best real estate investing strategies.
+But below is an abbreviated menu of suggested real estate strategies that you can choose from depending upon your wealth stage: